shacker/tristano/tunedex/readme.md

 - Editable public profiles
 - An asset pipeline via django-compressor

-Capsicum is not intended to be installed as a reusable Django app.
+Tristano is not intended to be installed as a reusable Django app.
 Instead, start a new project with it, rename, remove the git history, add it to a new repo, and start tweaking.

 # Installing